Chud: Chuds in folklore

-In Russian folk legends, the Chudes were described as exalted and beautiful.
-One characteristic of the Chudes was 'white-eyed', which means lightly colored eyes.
+In Russian folk legends, the Chuds were described as exalted and beautiful.
+One characteristic of the Chuds was 'white-eyed', which means lightly colored eyes.

-Russian bylinas reminisce about the destruction of the Chudes when the Slavs were occupying their territories.
-When a Chude township was attacked, Chude women themselves drowned themselves, along with their jewels and children, in order to avoid robbery or rape.
+Russian bylinas and bylichkas describe the disappearance of the Chud when the Slavs came to their territories.
+When there were very few Chud left, the last of their kind drowned themselves (or buried themselves) to avoid being captured or having contact with aliens.

-In the chronicles which narrate about the founding of Russia, the Chudes are mentioned as one of the founder races, with the Slav and the Varyags (Varangians).
+In the chronicles which narrate about the founding of Russia, the Chuds are mentioned as one of the founder races, with the Slav and the Varyags (Varangians).

 Folk etymology derives the word from Old East Slavic language (chuzhoi, 'foreign'; or chudnoi 'odd'; or chud 'weird'), or alternatively from chudnyi, wonderful, miraculous, excellent, attractive.

 Chuds or Tchuds are traditional generic villains in some Sami legends, as well as in the Sami-language movie Pathfinder from 1987, which is loosely based on such legends.

-Other sources suggest that ancient Chuds spoke a Finnic language similar to the Veps language.

 Use of term in historical times

 Later, the word Chuds was more often used for more eastern Finnic peoples, Veps and Votes in particular, while some derivatives of chud like chukhna or chukhonets were applied to more western Finns and Estonians.
 Following the Russian conquests of Finland 1714–1809, and increasing contacts between Finns and Saint Petersburg, Finns perceived the word Chud to be disparaging and hinting at the serfdom that the Russians were believed to find fit for the Finns.
 However, as a disparaging word, it was rather chukhna that was applied also to Finns and Estonians as late as during the Winter War, 1939–1940, between the Soviet Union and Finland.

 In present-day Russian vernacular, the word chukhna is often used to denote the Veps.
 The name Chuds (or Northern Chuds) has been used for Veps people also by some anthropologists.

 In the mytho-poetical tradition of the Komi, the word chud can also designate Komi heroes and heathens; Old Believers; another people different from the Komi; or robbers—the latter two are the typical legends in Sámi folklore.
 In fact, the legends about Chuds (Čuđit) cover a large area in northern Europe from Scandinavia to the Urals, bounded by Lake Ladoga in the south, the northern and eastern districts of the Vologda province, and passing by the Kirov region, further into Komi-Permyak Okrug.
 It has from this area spread to Trans-Ural region through mediation of migrants from European North.

+Chud has become a swear word in the Arkhangelsk region.
+As late as 1920, people of that region used legends of the Chuds to scare small naughty children.